-The Commissioner of the Federal Housing Administration (FHA), David Stevens, in a speech delivered on December 12, 2009, defined the purpose of the agency as follows:
+The Commissioner of the Federal Housing Administration (FHA), David Stevens, in remarks delivered on December 12, 2009, defined the purpose of the FHA as follows.

-As a mission-driven organization, FHA's goal is to provide sustainable homeownership options for qualified borrowers.1
+"As a mission-driven organization, FHA's goal is to provide sustainable homeownership options for qualified borrowers."

 These remarks followed a remarkable increase in the scope of the FHA mortgage insurance program in response to the financial crisis and housing bust.
-Commissioner Stevens' comment is important in that it clarifies a goal of the FHA program.2 However, the FHA did not follow up with a definition of "sustainable homeownership."
-Furthermore, the FHA made no documented attempt to develop metrics to track its progress toward this objective, nor did the FHA commit to making this information available to the public in the future.
+This comment by Commissioner Stevens is important in that it clarifies a goal of the FHA program.2 However, this clarity was not followed up by the FHA with a definition of "sustainable homeownership."
+Nor was there any documented attempt by the FHA to develop metrics to track their progress toward this objective, or a commitment by the FHA to make this information available to the public in the future.